hanlonmt/hanlonmt.github.io/cv/index.md

 Hanlon, M. T. and Coenen, C. (2011), Genetic evidence for auxin involvement in arbuscular mycorrhiza initiation.
 New Phytologist, 189: 701–709.

 Onyeiwu, S., Pallant, E., and Hanlon, M. (2011).
 Sustainable and Unsustainable Agriculture in Ghana and Nigeria: 1960 – 2009.
 In Ecosystems and Sustainable Development (Y. Villacampa and C.A.
 Brebbia Eds.)
 WIT Press: 211 – 222.

 ## Presentations

 ### Poster:

-### Buffered delivery of phosphorus drastically alters the phenotype and gene expression in Arabidopsis roots
+#### Buffered delivery of phosphorus drastically alters the phenotype and gene expression in Arabidopsis roots
 2014 American Society of Plant Biology Meeting.
 Portland, OR, July 2014.

-###Elucidating control of lateral root plagiogravitropism in Arabidopsis
+####Elucidating control of lateral root plagiogravitropism in Arabidopsis
 2013 American Society of Plant Biology Meeting.
 Providence, RI, July 2013.
-2013 Interdiciplinary Plant Group Symposium: Root Biology.University of Missiouri, Columbia, MO, May 2013.
+2013 Interdisciplinary Plant Group Symposium: Root Biology.University of Missouri, Columbia, MO, May 2013.

-###A role for auxin in the arbuscular mycorrhizal symbiosis
+####A role for auxin in the arbuscular mycorrhizal symbiosis
 17th Annual Plant Physiology Symposium at Pennsylvania State University, May 2009.
 Sigma Xi Conference for Undergraduate Research, Pennsylvania State University, The Behrend College, April 2009.